Pennsylvania Court Records

 - Name of the event officiant

-Marriage certificates and marriage licenses are among the various records maintained by government institutions in the Commonwealth of Pennsylvania.
+Marriage certificates and marriage licenses are civil records maintained by government institutions in the Commonwealth of Pennsylvania.
+These records are created by official agencies to document marriages and serve as legal proof of the event.
 A common misconception is that these records are identical.
 However, they are not.

-To get married in the Commonwealth of Pennsylvania, you'll need a permit to perform the ceremony in any county.
+To get married in the Commonwealth of Pennsylvania, you’ll need a permit to perform the ceremony in any county.
 This permit is known as a marriage license.
+Applicants must fill out a marriage license application form as part of the application process.
 The government will only grant a license if the intending couple meets and satisfies several conditions.
 Licenses are typically obtained two or three weeks before marriage and have a fixed validity period, during which a couple must marry or reapply.
 Residents may be able to get licenses in person or via mail, depending on the county.

 Are Pennsylvania Marriage Records Public?

 Pennsylvania marriage records are generally open to the public per state laws.
+These records are officially recorded by government agencies and documented in writing, ensuring their availability to the public.
 Under the Pennsylvania Right to Know Law, anyone may obtain copies of non-confidential records maintained by all branches of the government at the state and local levels.
 Furthermore, the requester does not have to provide a reason for getting records, and there are no restrictions on use after a document is obtained.
-However, government agencies are permitted to redact sections of a record if it contains protected information, such as data that might infringe on a person's right to privacy.
+However, government agencies are permitted to redact sections of a record if it contains protected information, such as data that might infringe on a person’s right to privacy.

 How to Find Marriage Records in Pennsylvania